Credit Card Interest Free Period: Explained

 This guide explains:

-• What a credit card interest free period actually is
+- What a credit card interest-free period is

-• How 44–55 days interest free really works
+- How “up to 44–55 days interest free” typically works

 What is a credit card interest free period?

-A credit card interest free period is the time during which your card provider does not charge interest on new purchases, provided you meet certain conditions (for example, paying the closing balance in full by the due date).
+A credit card interest-free period is the time during which the card provider does not charge interest on eligible purchases, provided certain conditions are met — such as paying the closing balance in full by the payment due date.

 What it applies to